ytchen0323/cloud-scale-bwamem/README.md

     (7) -oPath (optional): the output path; users need to provide correct path in the local or distributed file system

+# Merge the output ADAM folders
-3. Merge the output ADAM folder pieces and save as a new ADAM file in HDFS
+  - This command merges the output ADAM folders after alignment and then save the output as a new ADAM file in HDFS
   - commands: merge adamHDFSRootInputPath adamHDFSOutputPath

+# Sort the output ADAM folders
-4. Sort the output ADAM folder pieces and save as a new ADAM file in HDFS
+  - This commands sorts the output ADAM folders after alignment and then save the output as a new ADAM file in HDFS
   - commands: sort adamHDFSRootInputPath adamHDFSOutputPath